deepinv/deepinv/docs/source/user_guide/reconstruction/denoisers.rst

 To adapt any existing network to take dynamic data as independent time-slices, :class:`deepinv.models.TimeAgnosticNet` creates a time-agnostic wrapper that flattens the time dimension into the batch dimension.

-Using models in the cloud
-^^^^^^^^^^^^^^^^^^^^^^^^^

-The client model :class:`deepinv.models.Client` allows users to perform inference on models hosted in the cloud directly from DeepInverse.

-The client allows contributors to disseminate their reconstruction models, without requiring the user to have high GPU resources or to accurately define their physics.
-As a contributor, all you have to do is:

-  * Define your model to take tensors as input and output tensors (like :class:`deepinv.models.Reconstructor`)
-  * Create a simple API (see below for example)
-  * Deploy it to the cloud, and distribute the endpoint URL and API keys to anyone who might want to use it!

-The user then only needs to define this client, specify the endpoint URL and API key, and pass in an image as a tensor.
-The client then performs checks and passes the deserialized tensor to the server for processing.